cy6581/filecoin-evm-solidity-starter/README.md

 2. Add your private keys as environment variables Create a `.env` file from `.env.example`.
 You can use the same private key for both if you do not intend to actually deploy.
-Take care not to commit this file.
-By default it is ignored by Git.
+*Take care not to commit this file!* By default it is ignored by Git.

 3. Get the address for your private keys.
 Modify the `get-address.js` script accordingly to fetch the address for the respective private key.